cloud-native-toolkit/ibm-garage-iteration-zero/README.md

-# IBM Cloud Garage & Solution Engineering
+# IBM Garage & Solution Engineering
-## Iteration Zero for IBM Cloud Kubernetes Service
+## Iteration Zero for IBM
-This repository contains tools and Terraform infrastructure as code (IasC) to help setup an IBM Cloud Public development environment ready for cloud native application development with IBM Cloud Kubernetes service.
+This repository contains tools and Terraform infrastructure as code (IasC) to help setup an IBM Cloud Public development environment ready for cloud native application development with IBM Cloud Kubernetes Service or Red Hat OpenShift for IBM Kubernetes Service.

 ### Overview